-Applications will be processed by the Graduate School, and then sent on to NEP for receipt by the Academic Coordinator.
+Applications will be processed by the Graduate School and then released to MS CPD Academic Coordinator in mid-January.

-Our academic coordinator will perform an initial analysis of each application with respect to completion of all the necessary components.
-A checklist will be initiated that reviews whether the student has completed the prerequisites required for each M.S. degree.
+Our Academic Coordinator will perform an initial analysis of each application to confirm completion of all the necessary prerequisites.

-Qualified candidates will then be invited to interview for admissions.
+The Admissions Committee will then invite qualified candidates to interview for admissions.

 Letters of Recommendation

-Applicants will be asked to have three references: two from instructors and one from an employer.
+Applicants will be asked to include three letters of reference, two from instructors and one from an employer or volunteer supervisor.

-The members of the CPDNEP admissions committee will constitute the interview team.
+The members of the MS CPD Admissions Committee (generally 3-4 faculty members) will constitute the interview team.
 For students who live outside Washington state and are unable to travel to Spokane for an interview, video conference or telephone interviews will be arranged as appropriate.
-A rubric will be used to score performance at the interview.